ufo-kit/concert/docs/devel/tutorial.rst

 class package.
 Inside the new module, the concrete device class must then import the base class, inherit from it and implement all abstract method stubs.

+Concert is based on `asyncio`_, see also the :ref:`user documentation
+<concurrent-execution>`.
+In order for the concurrent execution to work well, all
+concert code needs to adhere to the concepts of asyncio and the device implementations as well.
+That means that all methods which actually manipulate the device in any way need to be defined as *async def*.
+All parameter getters and setters already are defined in this way, and so have to be their underscored implementations (see below).

 Let's assume we want to add a new motor called ``FancyMotor``.
 We first create a new module called ``fancy.py`` in the ``concert/devices/motors`` directory package.
 In the ``fancy.py`` module, we first import the base class ::